Cell Line Development (CLD) 2.0

 Category: Cell Line Development

-By: Caroline Hauser - Team Leader, Dr Christoph Zehe - Head of Technology Development, Juliana Schubert - Scientist, Kristin Thiele - Scientist,
+By: Caroline Hauser - Team Leader, Dr Christoph Zehe - Lead Scientist, Juliana Schubert - Scientist, Kristin Thiele - Scientist,

 The production of biologics in Chinese Hamster Ovary cells (CHO) is becoming more and more challenging due to an increasing number of complex and difficult-to-express (DTE) molecules.
 Nevertheless, general Cell Line Development (CLD) platform processes should provide reliable high-titer cell lines irrespective of the therapeutic protein formats to be expressed.
 In the last 20 years the growing number of innovator biologics and biosimilars have formed a competitive environment, where speed and efficiency of generating robust and highly productive cell lines need to be improved continuously.